Ha-L0/Ha-L0.github.io/_posts/2023-08-13-[H4]-Proving-Grounds-Play-VULNHUB-BtrSys-v2.1.md

 We got the password hash for the user `btrisk`:`a318e4507e5a74604aafb45e4741edd3`

-> Using the website `https://crackstation.net/` gives us the plaintext password for this hash `btrisk:roottoor` {: .prompt-info }
+> Using the website `https://crackstation.net/` gives us the plaintext password for this hash `roottoor` {: .prompt-info }

 Now lets try this password for the system user `btrisk`.